alexfunnell-zz/gazelle-deprecated/README.md

    <img src="media/readme/lookup_speed.png" height="300">
 </p>

-you can even do this for each frame in a video and create videomosaics (see `video.py`).
+you can even do this for each frame in a video and create video mosaics (see `video.py`).
 You can also run a battery of fun performance metrics with `performance.py` if you're really curious.

 ## Setup

 Ensure you have installed:

 * `Docker`
 * `XQuartz` (version 2.7.5 or higher) if you'd like to run the `interactive.py` OpenCV GUI explorer.
-Otherwise you don't need it.
+Otherwise, you don't need it.

 For `XQuartz`, [turn on the Remote setting](https://blogs.oracle.com/oraclewebcentersuite/running-gui-applications-on-native-docker-containers-for-mac), and quit and restart `XQuartz` (!).